The future of renewable energy in Ireland

 As energy costs rise and fall and as fossil fuel resources deplete, we discuss renewable energy and its effectiveness in powering Irish homes.

-With gas being the primary source of electricity generation in Ireland and the majority of our own resources expected to be completely depleted by around 2025, the use of alternative sources of energy has been on the rise.
+Gas has always been the primary source of electricity generation here in Ireland, however, the majority of our own resources are expected to deplete by around 2025.
+As such, the use of alternative sources of energy has been on the rise.

 In this guide, we explore renewable energy, the Government’s renewable energy targets, and the future of energy in Ireland.